miguelinux314/experiment-notebook/doc/source/analyzing_data.rst

 .. figure:: _static/analysis_gallery/ScalarNumericAnalyzer_sepal_width_groupby-None_histogram.png
     :width: 100%

-The `hbar` mode is most useful when grouping -- examples are provided below.
+The `hbar` and `boxplot` modes are most useful when grouping -- examples are provided below in the first section about grouping below.

 Two numeric columns